nico2sh/materialish-progress/README.md

         wheel:fillRadius="true" />
 ```

 This way, the wheel will be as big as the parent layout.
-Be warned though, if the parentlayout is not square, the wheel will become an oval.
+Be warned though, if the parentlayout is not square, the wheel will become an oval since the wheel will always adapt to fill the parent view.

+### Other options

+In the xml definition, besides the ```fillRadius``` property, you can set:

+* progressIndeterminate: boolean, if you want the wheel to spin right away.
+* barColor: color, sets the small bar's color (the spinning bar in the indeterminate wheel, or the progress bar)
+* barWidth: dimension, the width of the spinning bar
+* rimColor: color, the wheel's border color
+* rimWidth: dimension, the wheel's width (not the bar)
+* spinSpeed: float, the base speed for the bar in indeterminate mode, and the animation speed when setting a value on progress.
+The speed is in full turns per second, this means that if you set speed as 1.0, means that the bar will take one second to do a full turn.
+* barSpinCycleTime: integer, the time in milliseconds the indeterminate progress animation takes to complete (extending and shrinking the bar while spinning)
+* circleRadius: dimension, the radius of the progress wheel, it will be ignored if you set fillRadius to true
+* fillRadius: boolean, set to true if you want the progress wheel to fill the whole layout

 License
 -------